aryzing/hr-notes/keyword-this.md

 # Keyword `this`
-It is an *auto-bound identifier* intended to refer to some likely-focal object during method or constructor invocation
+It is an *auto-bound identifier* intended to refer to some likely-focal object during method or constructor invocation.

 Can be thought of similarly to arguments (formal parameters).
 You don't know what they evaluate to until runtime.